Karimamur07/ADS_Assignment_4/README.md

 Screenshots
 1.Figure 1: Output of Dijkstra's algorithm showing shortest distances and paths from vertex V0 to all other vertices in the weighted graph.

 <img width="518" height="239" alt="image" src="https://github.com/user-attachments/assets/ba702fda-eacb-47ec-ad67-694970f41403" />

 2.Figure 2: Adjacency list representation of the weighted graph, displaying each vertex connected to its neighbors with corresponding edge weights.

 <img width="304" height="210" alt="image" src="https://github.com/user-attachments/assets/9875413f-880b-479d-888f-c76d399263e2" />

 3.Figure 3: Dijkstra's algorithm execution starting from vertex V3, confirming correct functionality for any source vertex in the graph.

 <img width="486" height="205" alt="image" src="https://github.com/user-attachments/assets/9e6ff703-74e2-43ec-a06f-45bf3a50d5dd" />

+## What I Learned

+- Dijkstra's algorithm guarantees the shortest path only when all edge weights are non‑negative.
+My implementation works correctly for the test graphs provided.

+- The O(V²) version (without a priority queue) is simpler to understand and sufficient for small graphs (up to ~1000 vertices).
+For larger graphs, a priority queue would be necessary.

+- Path reconstruction is a valuable pattern — storing "where I came from" allows tracing the route backwards and reversing it.